CAT'S NINE LIVES

 Why Cat’s Nine Lives?

-Well, my name is Cat, and I’ve had a lot of lives.
-I’ve been a student, a teacher, a musician, a doctor, a hairdresser, a bar manager and a waitress.
+Easy.
+My name is Cat, and I’ve had a lot of lives.
+I’ve been a student, a teacher, a musician, a surgeon, a hairdresser, a bar manager and a waitress.

 Through it all, I’ve been a traveller and a storyteller.
 I’ve watched the sun rise over desert sands and frozen mountains.
 I’ve seen the sun set on smiling faces and weathered hands.